AdaCore/training_material/courses/gnat_studio/010_gnat_studio.rst

 -------------

 + Our flagship IDE
-+ Available on Linux, Windows, macOS
++ Available on Linux, Windows
 + Supports native, cross, and bare-board development

   + Same look-and-feel